knitpkg-dev/knitpkg-mt/README.md

 For over 20 years, MQL5 developers have suffered from the same painful workflow:

 - Manual `#include` chaos across dozens of files
-- Copy-pasting headers between projects
+- Copy-pasting headers between projects (and praying nothing breaks)
-- Broken autocomplete when using external libraries
+- Impossible to implement truly reusable, component-based architecture
+- Extremely hard to maintain clean architectural organization in large projects with multiple developers
-- No reproducible builds
+- No reproducible builds — "works on my machine" syndrome
-- No version pinning
+- No version pinning — silent breaking changes from updated libraries
-- No security or audit trail in corporate environments
+- No security, compliance, or audit trail in corporate environments

-**Helix ends this forever.**
+**Helix was born to end this suffering — once and for all.

-Helix brings modern software engineering practices to the MetaTrader ecosystem — the same tools that Node.js, Rust, Go, and Python developers take for granted — but built from the ground up for algorithmic trading.
+It brings the modern development practices that Node.js, Rust, Go, and Python developers take for granted — but built from the ground up for the reality of algorithmic trading and the MetaTrader ecosystem.

+With Helix, you finally get:

+- Clean, modular, maintainable codebases
+- Real component reusability across projects
+- Team-friendly architecture that scales
+- Full confidence in every build
+- Professional-grade tooling — even in the Free version

+**Helix doesn’t just solve dependency management.**
+**It enables professional MQL5 development at scale.**

 ### Installation